 If $100 is out of your budget, another alternative that sounds great for half the dollars is the Soundcore Liberty Neo.
 In comparison to the 1More, it has a bias towards treble with a coarser upper midrange.
 It’s a little more aggressive but balances it out with some warmth.
 It certainly comes off sharp at times but does have more air mixed with some richness.

 The 1More is more forward, is smoother, but isn’t as open and spatially present as the Soundcore.
-Overall, the 1More still sounds more cohesive, tangible, and musical.
-But if you’re not a stickler for sound quality – save $50 and go for the Soundcore.
+Overall, the 1More still sounds more cohesive, tangible, and more bass-heavy.
+But if you’re not a stickler for those qualities – save $50 and go for the Soundcore.

 When I’m on the go, I want something easy to set up, sounds great, and is comfortable.
 The 1More Stylish True Wireless IEM fits this profile perfectly.
 As mentioned, the only gripe I have with it is the problem with going to the previous track consistently.
 This may be a one-off case since I didn’t see anyone else mentioning it.